Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level private mechanisms for

-In this section, we sketch how to complete the proof of Theorem~\ref{thm:item-epsdel} using Theorem~\ref{thm:item-w} together with a result of~\citet{JainRSS23} on mechanisms for estimating functions of sensitivity at most $1$ in the continual release model.
+In this section, we sketch how to complete the proof of \Thm{item-epsdel} using \Thm{item-w} together with a result of~\citet{JainRSS23} on mechanisms for estimating functions of sensitivity at most $1$ in the continual release model.

 \begin{theorem}[Mechanism for sensitivity-1 functions~\cite{JainRSS23}] Let $f \colon \uni_{\pm}^* \to \R$ be a function of $\ell_2$-sensitivity at most $1$.
 Define $F \colon \uni_{\pm}^T \to \R^T$ so that $F(x) = [f(x[1:1]), \dots, f(x[1:T])]$.
-Fix $\rho \in (0,1]$ and sufficiently large $T \in N$.
+Fix $\rho \in (0,1]$ and sufficiently large $T \in \N$.
 Then, there exists a $\rho$-item-level-zCDP mechanism for estimating $F$ in the continual release model that is $\alpha$-accurate where $\alpha = \BigO{\min\left\{ \sqrt[3]{\frac{T\log T}{\rho}},T \right\}}.$ \end{theorem}